crowdriff/javascript/README.md

   - [10.6](#modules--prefer-default-export) In modules with a single export, prefer default export over named export.
  eslint: [`import/prefer-default-export`](https://github.com/benmosher/eslint-plugin-import/blob/master/docs/rules/prefer-default-export.md)

+  This is mostly preferable, but in cases where there's a single operation and we might want to have more later, we don't lint for it

     ```javascript
     // bad
     export function foo() {}